-Aomori is the northernmost major port on Honshu, located on the interior coast of Mutsu Bay.
-Its geographic coordinates are 140:45E, 40:40N.
+Aomori Port is the northernmost port on the main island of Honshu and is located on the interior coast of Mutsu Bay.
+The Port's geographic coordinates are 140:45E, 40:49N.

-Because of its location—surrounded by the Tsugaru Peninsula to the west, the Shimokita Peninsula to the northeast, and the Natsudomari Peninsula directly to the east—Aomori Port boasts an exceptional degree of natural tranquility among Japan’s northern ports; its wave heights average less than 0.5 meters over 90% of the year.
+Because it is surrounded the Tsugaru Peninsula to the west, the Shimokita Peninsula to the northeast, and the Natsudomari Peninsula directly to the east, Aomori Port is blessed with an exceptional degree of natural tranquility.
+Waves average less than 0.5 meters high over 90% of the year.

 Distance between Aomori Port and Other Cities(in Nautical Miles)